 We use derivative financial instruments to help manage our exposure to interest rate risk and fluctuations in foreign currencies.
 All of our derivative instruments are freestanding and, accordingly, changes in their fair market value are recorded in earnings.

-The table below provides data about the fair value of the derivative instruments that are recorded in our consolidated balance sheets (in thousands):
+The fair value of derivative instruments recorded in our consolidated balance sheets was \$0 million at December 31, 2016 and 2015.
+The total notional amount of forward foreign exchange contracts was approximately \$36 million and \$41 million at December 31, 2016 and 2015, respectively.